frnsys/parrott/README.md

 classifier supports any ngram, so you could modify the program to use bigrams and so on.

-Parrott is still under development.
-It is licensed under the [MIT license](https://github.com/ftzeng/parrott/blob/master/LICENSE.txt).
+Parrott is licensed under the [MIT license](https://github.com/ftzeng/parrott/blob/master/LICENSE.txt).

+## Setup
-Note: to run the dev Jetty/Solr server:
+To get Parrott up and running, you need to start the Jetty/Solr server:
 ``` bash
     $ cd solr
     $ java -jar start.jar -Dsolr.solr.home=memory